Search LoveHKFilm.com

 Cast: Jackie Chan, Maggie Cheung Man-Yuk, Chor Yuen, Bill Tung Piu, Lam Kwok-Hung, Crystal Kwok Kam-Yan, Angile Leung Wan-Yui, Kenny Ho Kar-King, Lam Kwok-Bun, Tai Bo, Charlie Cho Cha-Lei, Ann Mui Oi-Fong, Benny Lai, Mars, Wu Ma, Lau Siu-Ming, Lau Ching-Wan, Michael Chow Man-Kin, Yip Sun, Dennis Chan Kwok-San, Alvina Kong Yan-Yin, Ken Lo Wai-Kwong

-The original Police Story was a slam-bang action movie that was high on stunts, but low on plot.
-Still, the movie had some of the greatest action sequences ever put on film along with a strong cast and a winning performance by Jackie Chan, so quibbles about plot are pretty much beside the point.
+The Skinny: The original Police Story was a slam-bang action movie that was high on stunts, but low on plot.
+Still, the movie had some of the greatest action sequences ever put on film, not to mention a strong cast and a winning performance by Jackie Chan, so quibbles about plot are pretty much beside the point.
+Three years later, Jackie Chan and company returned for Police Story 2, a film which was more plot-driven, better camerawork, and seemingly higher production values.
+The results, however, are nearly identical.

-Plot-wise, Police Story 2 is lacking and, to be honest, pretty boring, but the actors are charming enough.
-Maggie Cheung is her normal appealing self, as is Bill Tung in his ever ubiquitous role as Uncle Bill (randomly pick a handful of Jackie Chan films, and you'll see what I mean).
+Still, the actors are charming enough to make up for this deficiency.
+Maggie Cheung is her usual appealing self, as is Bill Tung in his ever-ubiquitous role as Uncle Bill (randomly pick a handful of post-1985 Jackie Chan films, and you'll see what I mean).
 But nobody comes to a Jackie Chan flick expecting Hamlet.
 Believe me, when the action heats up, Police Story 2 delivers.
-(Sanjuro 2002)
+While the finale of the original is hard to top, the last fifteen minutes of Police Story 2 comes pretty damn close.
+(Calvin McMillin 2002/2009)

 Notes: • Maggie Cheung suffered a head injury during the film's finale and was unable to complete the film.
 Notice that after the stunt involving metal frames, Cheung does not appear in close-up for the rest of the picture.
 Her character is shot from far away or from behind with a double in her place.
 Cheung's injury can be seen during the outtakes.